Group of tourists at the entrance gate of Auschwitz II during a guided tour.

 Interior of Auschwitz I barracks showing wooden beams and concrete latrines.

-• If your hotel is outside the pickup area or in a zone with limited access, you’ll be asked to meet at the closest convenient pickup point.
+• If your hotel is outside the designated pickup area, you'll meet at a nearby convenient location.

-• Per Auschwitz-Birkenau Memorial and Museum policies, all participants must provide their full name and contact details when booking.
+• The Auschwitz-Birkenau Memorial and Museum requires full name and contact information from all participants upon booking.

-• Children must be accompanied by an adult 18 or older.
+• Children must be accompanied by an adult aged 18 or older.

-• The starting time for the Auschwitz-Birkenau tour cannot be guaranteed in advance.
-While your preferred time will be recorded, the exact schedule is only confirmed a day before and will be shared with you through email and/or WhatsApp.
+Tour starting times at Auschwitz-Birkenau cannot be confirmed in advance.
+Your preferred time will be noted, but the schedule is finalized a day before departure and communicated via email and/or WhatsApp.

 Memorial wall at Auschwitz-Birkenau Camp with brick building and flags in the background.